nextauthjs/next-auth/docs/docs/concepts/session-strategies.md

 ### Disadvantages

-- Database sessions need a roundtrip to your database, so they might be slower on scale unless your connections/databases are not accommodated for it
+- Database sessions need a roundtrip to your database, so they might be slower on scale unless your connections/databases are accommodated for it
 - Many database adapters are not yet compatible with the Edge, which would allow faster and cheaper session retrieval
 - Setting up a database takes more effort and requires extra services to manage compared to the stateless JWT strategy